jjd1123/Skeleton2Stage/README.md

 - [ ] Release guidance for custom models and rewards.

 ## Introduction
-Skeleton2Stage is a framework that improves the physical plausibility of diffusion-based dance generation.
+Skeleton2Stage is a post-training physics-prior distillation framework that improves the physical plausibility of dance generation.

-Most existing dance generation models operate purely in skeleton space.
-However, when the generated motions are visualized with full-body meshes, they often violate geometric constraints of the human body, resulting in artifacts such as body interpenetration and unstable foot-ground contact.
+Most existing dance generation models operate in the skeletal domain.
+However, when generated motions are visualized as full-body skinned meshes, motions that appear plausible as joint trajectories may still exhibit body self-penetration and abnormal foot-ground contact.
+This mismatch between skeletal motion generation and full-body mesh visualization leads to visible physical artifacts and degrades the quality of the generated content.

-To address this problem, Skeleton2Stage leverages a physics-based humanoid controller as a **physical plausibility evaluator**.
-The evaluator provides feedback on whether generated motions satisfy physical constraints, especially those arising from human body geometry.
-Together with complementary reward signals, this feedback encourages the generative model to internalize physics-aware motion priors via RLFT, producing motions that remain physically plausible when visualized with a human body mesh.
+To address this problem, Skeleton2Stage uses a physical simulator equipped with an imitation policy as a **physical plausibility evaluator**.
+The evaluator assesses whether generated motions remain plausible under physical and full-body mesh constraints.
+Together with complementary reward signals, the simulator-derived feedback is distilled into the generative model via RLFT, enabling it to generate dances with improved physical plausibility while retaining its pretrained dance prior.

 ### Docs